rdforte/ryanforte.tech/content/blog/chassing-99-percentile-pt-1.md

 vruntime += actual_task_runtime ×(1024 / weight)
 ```

-Every time a scheduler tick (not tobe confused with a clock tick) is performed
+Every time a scheduler tick (not to be confused with a clock tick) is performed
 the tasks CPU usage is accounted for and the vruntime is recalculated until it
 is no longer the left most task and another task is selected.

 ![Red Black Tree](/blog/images/chassing-99-percentile-pt-1/red_black_tree.png)

-## Diving two levels deeper - the clock cycle of a CPU
+## Diving two levels deeper - The clock cycle of a CPU

 ![Hardware](/blog/images/chassing-99-percentile-pt-1/you_are_in_hardware_space.png)